 The BC Provincial Court is in full operation, conducting all its work either in-person in courtrooms around the province or by telephone and video in virtual courtrooms.
 However, the Court has made changes to procedures to protect the safety of court users.
 This page briefly outlines some of those changes, but it is only a summary.
-For more details see NP 19 COVID-19: Resumption of All Court Operations (July 13, 2020).
+For more details see NP 19 COVID-19: Resumption of Court Operations.

-See Remote conferences and hearings (by phone or video) for information and tips on participating in conferences and hearings by telephone or video.
+See Virtual conferences and hearings (by phone or video) for information and tips on participating in conferences and hearings by telephone or video.

 You must attend court to deal with your matter unless you have a lawyer to appear for you or file a consent form.